bryannalfaro/Redes-P1-XMPP/README.md

 - [x] Chat 1 to 1 with a contact
 - [x] Participate in group chats
 - [x] Define presence message
-- [x] Send/Receive notifications (You have to be inside a 1 to 1 chat to see them)
+- [x] Send/Receive notifications (You have to be inside a 1 to 1 chat to see 'composing', 'paused', etc)
 - [ ] Send/Receive files